 The idea is that unporn images can be used to safely illustrate inherently unsafe topics.
 Cho continues: “Today, many sexual subjects considered ‘off-limits’ have a growing need to be communicated.
 Unsplash is a place for enabling creative expression.
-At the same time, Unsplash is a safe space for all creators.”
-Cho’s desire to increase discussion around previously taboo subjects sings from his quotes, yet the undertow of shame remains.
-By not being willing to show human sexuality as it is, we continue to reinforce the notion that it is shameful.
+At the same time, Unsplash is a safe space for all creators”.
+Cho’s desire to increase discussion around a taboo subject sings from his quotes, yet the undertow of shame remains.
+By not being willing to show human sexuality as it is, we continue to reinforce the notion that it’s shameful.

 I have written elsewhere how the rise of patriarchy around 6,000 years ago created inherently sex-negative societies, which became the world’s dominant social model.
 This led to an institutionalised, unconscious sense of shame around all things sexual that we are only now beginning to confront.

 Sweetcorn penises?
 Buttock-shaped peaches?
 Breasts formed by a halved grapefruit?
 A prized-open sliced cold ham for a vagina being fingered?
 Really?
-Is that how immature our society is when it comes to portraying the sexual parts of our anatomies, and the joyful experiences they are capable of giving us?
+Is unporn how immature our society is when it comes to portraying the sexual parts of our anatomies?
+The joyful experiences they are capable of giving us?

-Is unporn how immature our society is when it comes to portraying the sexual parts of our anatomies, and the joyful experiences they are capable of giving us?
+Is unporn how immature our society is when it comes to portraying the sexual parts of our anatomies?
+The joyful experiences they are capable of giving us?